unoplatform/Uno.WindowsCommunityToolkit/ReadMe.md

 # Uno Platform port of Windows Community Toolkit

-This port allows for [Uno Platform based](https://github.com/unoplatform/uno) apps to use [Windows Community Toolkit](https://github.com/Microsoft/WindowsCommunityToolkit) for WinUI 3 on Windows, iOS, macOS, Android, WebAssembly and Linux.
+This port allows for [Uno Platform based](https://github.com/unoplatform/uno) apps to use the [Windows Community Toolkit](https://github.com/Microsoft/WindowsCommunityToolkit) for WinUI 3 on Windows, iOS, macOS, Android, WebAssembly and Linux.
+These packages are used when depending on `Uno.WinUI.*` packages.

 See below on this page for information about UWP.